 “....love and nurture by caring adults is hard wired into the brains of children” Dame Sally Davies, Chief Medical Officer.
 (2016) The 1001 Critical Days: The Importance of the Conception to Age Two Period.

-To raise awareness and public understanding of the long term effects of perinatal nutritional, physical, emotional, psychological and spiritual health and wellbeing and effects of stress upon the mother and the child’s development.
+To raise awareness and public understanding of the long term effects of perinatal nutritional, physical, emotional, psychological and spiritual health and wellbeing and effects of stress upon the child’s development.

-To raise awareness of the long term effects of traumatic pregnancy and birth on the baby and thus on early bonding between mother and baby.
+To raise awareness of the long term effects of traumatic pregnancy and birth on mother and baby.

 To raise awareness of the importance of early mothering, relationships and the role of the father.

-The long term project aims to inspire sustainable improvements in the mental and physical health of future generations.
-In doing so the hope is to indirectly contribute to a reduction in public sector spending at other stages of the life cycle, to improve mental and physical health and reducing behavioural and emotional disorders throughout the life course and ultimately reduce poverty due to better health and employment potential of future generations.
+The long-term project aims are to promote and implement sustainable improvements in the mental and physical health of future generations.
+In doing so, the hope is to indirectly contribute to a reduction in public sector spending at other stages of the life cycle, to improve mental and physical health, reducing behavioral and emotional disorders throughout the life course and ultimately reduce poverty due to better health and employment potential of future generations.